JosephWong333/Airflow_dbt_BigQuery_Pipeline_Pipeline_1/README.md

-# Data Engineering Pipeline — Airflow, dbt, Soda & BigQuery
+# Data Engineering Pipeline (Airflow, dbt, Soda & BigQuery)

 An end-to-end data engineering project that loads retail data into BigQuery, applies transformations with dbt, and validates data quality using Soda — all orchestrated through Apache Airflow.